 - deep pressure (squeezing up and down the arms, pinching the finger tips, a strong bear hug, or lying on top of the person)

-- vibration in the chest area or around the mouth (a massager on the chin and mouth area, or rhythmicly pounding on their back with your hand)
+- vibration in the chest area or around the mouth (a massager on the chin and mouth area, or rhythmically pounding on their back with your hand)

-- loud music (playing a rhythmic, sensory oriented song, or singing right in their ear)
+- loud music (playing a rhythmic, sensory-oriented song, or singing close to their ear)

 - strong vestibular input (spinning or pushing them in a swing, or, if size and strength allow, picking them up and spinning them around)

 If you’re not sure what kind of stimulation your charge likes best, pay attention to what they’re seeking through their behavior.

 - Is she hitting or biting herself?
 She needs deep pressure.
 Focus first on the areas she’s hitting.

 - Is he screaming?
 He needs auditory input.
 Play some loud music.
 Using your phone is best, since you can move it around.
 For added input, move the speaker back and forth, from one ear to the next, or move it forward and back, close to the ear and away again.

 - Is she throwing objects, trashing the room, or throwing herself on the floor?
 She needs vestibular input.
 Put her in a swing, on a bouncer or trampoline, or pick her up and spin her around.

 If you are the autistic